-• The SEND Information Report is updated much more frequently, with formal publication of a

-- seeks to answer the questions that parents/carers may have - includes specific information on the needs of our children and the support we provide - sets out our plans and the progress we are making as a school. - Both documents are available on the school website. - Together, they include all the information that our school must legally provide and quite a lot more.
+- The SEND Information Report is updated much more frequently, with formal publication of a new version three times a year in October, February and June.
+This report: - seeks to answer the questions that parents/carers may have - includes specific information on the needs of our children and the support we provide - sets out our plans and the progress we are making as a school. - Both documents are available on the school website. - Together, they include all the information that our school must legally provide and quite a lot more.